Survivor75/CS-Primer/DockerCheatSheet.md

 ## Introduction

 Docker is a platform to develop, deploy, and run applications inside containers.
 Docker is essentially synonymous with containerization.
-If you’re a current or aspiring software developer or data scientist.

 ## Concepts